 All accidents and near-miss incidents, which occur during lone working must be reported to the Health and Safety Manager via the College's normal internal reporting system using the Accident/Incident Report Form available on the College website under Health and Safety.

 The purpose of a risk assessment is to establish:-

-- 1. Whether the work can be done safely by an unaccompanied person and - 2.
-The arrangements necessary to ensure that a lone worker is not exposed to a greater risk than those who work together
+1. Whether the work can be done safely by an unaccompanied person and to a greater risk than those who work together